Monday, April 20, 2009

 * If your pet has a Home Again microchip, make an immediate call to them at 1-888-466-3242.
 They will notify your vet, local clinics and shelters, and local pet rescuers.
 This takes time, though, so don't delay in following these procedures:

 * If you lose a pet in or near Montgomery County, please be sure to file a report with the county shelter right away.
 Strays from all over the county and beyond are taken to the shelter every day, by Animal Control as well as members of the public.
 You should visit the shelter as soon as possible, but if you can't go right away, call them at 240-773-5960 to register your lost report.
-There are generally waits on the telephone line and if you encounter this you can go to their website at http://www.mchumane.org/ and click on "Lost & Found."
-You'll see the links to the lost and found forms, or you can email them a lost report and it will be handled in the same way. **NOTE** These electronic reports are not collected every day, so please be sure to back up your electronic lost report with a phone call as soon as you can.**
+There are generally waits on the telephone line.
+If you have a photo, bring it with you when you visit the shelter (as soon as you can) or email it to firstname.lastname@example.org.

 When they process your lost report they will search the found reports already on file (and the animals at the shelter), and contact you if they have a match.
 Shelter staff will match your lost report with a found report (or a pet at the shelter) if they can, but you, the owner of the pet, will always be better able to recognize your own pet, so try to visit the shelter as often as you can during the business hours listed on their website.